PACE FAQ

 How can I get into a class once the semester starts?

-Where can I get my STUDENT PHOTO ID CARDS?
+Where can I get my STUDENT PHOTO ID?

 When should I buy my BOOKS?